remimarenco/jalpc_jekyll_theme/README.md

 The landing page of the blog is bilingual page.

-If you like this Jekyll theme,please give me encouragement and star this project,I will make it better.
+If you like this Jekyll theme, please give me encouragement and star this project, I will make it better.

-## Ad

-[Jalpc-A](https://github.com/Jack614/Jalpc-A): another Jekyll theme written by [AngularJS](https://angularjs.org/).

 ## Getting Started